The Met Office has issued a Yellow weather warning for Ice and Snow starting from today until Sunday 15th February

 What is Adult Social Care?

-• Mental Health Services: Support for individuals with mental health conditions, including counseling and therapy.
+• Mental Health Services: Support such as counselling or therapeutic interventions for people experiencing mental health challenges.

-• Learning Disability Services: Specialized support for individuals with learning disabilities to help them live independently.
+• Learning Disability and Autism Support: Tailored help for people with learning disabilities or autism to live independently and thrive.

-• Substance Misuse Services: Support for individuals dealing with drug or alcohol addiction.
+• Substance Use Services: Support for individuals who are affected by drug or alcohol use.

 For information about Sefton's most recent 2025 inspection see our dedicated Care Quality Commission webpages.